By

 High-definition streaming is a critical component in looking for the best video conferencing software, as it enhances clarity and ensures that participants can interact as seamlessly as possible.
 Here are the key points concerning high-definition streaming on both platforms:

-1. Resolution Options: Google Meet offers a maximum video resolution of 720p.
-This resolution is generally adequate for standard business meetings and casual communications, where extensive detail is not crucial.
+Resolution Options: Google Meet offers a maximum video resolution of 720p.
+This resolution is generally sufficient for standard business meetings and casual communications, where detailed information is not crucial.
 The 720p resolution ensures that the video is clear enough for participants to see facial expressions and some detailed visual content without requiring excessive bandwidth.
 Zoom provides more flexibility in video quality, supporting resolutions up to 1080p depending on the user's subscription plan and meeting settings.

 The distinction in video and audio quality capabilities between Google Meet and Zoom illustrates their suitability for different types of interactions.
-While Google Meet provides sufficient quality for general use, Zoom’s higher resolution options make it better suited for more specialized, detail-oriented applications.
+While Google Meet offers sufficient quality for general use, Zoom’s higher-resolution options make it better suited for more specialized, detail-oriented applications.

 Performance Based on Network Conditions